 23 March 2012 Return of Bison Ushers in New Beginnings Posted by: Jamie Rappaport Clark | 2 comments | Share: On Wednesday, the first day of spring, we began a new chapter in bison restoration by celebrating an incredible victory for wildlife conservation with the tribal leaders of Fort Peck and Fort Belknap reservations, Montana Gov. Brian Schweitzer, and state and federal officials.
-Jamie Rappaport Clark watches as the bison are released at Ft.
-Peck.
 Watching the bison come storming off the stock trailers Monday night was a historic moment for wildlife conservation that I will never forget.
 But the heartfelt speeches and tribal ceremony I witnessed Wednesday were equally powerful and brought home for me the broader significance of the bison’s return.
 Plains Indians refer to themselves as “The People of the Buffalo” to signify their intimate relationship with the animal, and for centuries their fates were intertwined.
 The Assiniboine, Sioux and Gros Ventre tribes that now live at the Fort Peck and Fort Belknap reservations once relied on the buffalo for food, clothing, and countless other materials.
 Tragically, as the herds of wild bison perished during the mass slaughters of the 1800s, so too did the Plains Indians.
 As one of the tribal council members said at the celebration, we can’t change the past, but we can change the future.
 Returning genetically pure, wild bison to the Great Plains is a chance for a new beginning for the animals and a chance for the tribes to reconnect with an essential part of their culture and history.
 I take heart now knowing that the bison will once again roam the plains of northeast Montana and that future generations of Assiniboine, Gros Ventre and Sioux families will be able to live with bison as their ancestors did.
 Jamie talks to a tribal leader (©Ted Wood) When it was my turn to say a few words to the community, my thoughts turned to my own family and in particular to my 12-year old son Carson.
 For the past few years, he has joined me on summer trips to Yellowstone.
 Each year he has asked about the bison stuck in quarantine just outside the park.
 He saw other bison roaming the grasslands of Yellowstone National Park and couldn’t reconcile why these animals were cooped up on the side of the road just standing around.
 He repeatedly asked when we were going to find them a better home, and I’m so excited to tell him that it’s finally happened.
 So much of what we do at Defenders is focused on the future and creating a better world for our kids and grandkids.
 Our legacy to them is saving, protecting and restoring as many of our native plants and animals as we can in their natural communities.
 Saving 60 Yellowstone bison is a major accomplishment in itself, but more importantly, it paves the way for restoring bison to other areas across the region and revitalizing America’s vast prairie ecosystems in the years to come.
 I’ve returned from Montana with a renewed sense of hope, and I’m looking forward to all the great work that still lies ahead!
-PausePlayPlayPrev|Next Jamie talks to a tribal leader (©Ted Wood) Montana Gov. Brian Schweitzer delivers a passionate speech about returning bison to the tribes.
+PausePlayPlayPrev|Next Jamie talks to a tribal leader Montana Gov. Brian Schweitzer delivers a passionate speech about returning bison to the tribes.
 Jamies talks about the importance of restoring the bison to the Great Plains for future generations.
 A tribal drumming group performs at Wednesday's celebration at Fort Peck Community College in Poplar, Montana.
 Jamie looks on during the tribal ceremony, a reminder of the connections between the bison, the tribes and life on the Great Plains.
 On Monday, about 60 bison were safely relocated from Yellowstone National Park to the Fort Peck Indian Reservation.
 There will be held temporarily in a corral until tribal wildlife managers complete fencing on a much larger pasture.
 Jamie discusses the future of bison with a member of the Fort Peck tribal council.
-Bison run around the corral getting used to their new home.
 Tatanka Oyate drummers perform during the celebratory pipe ceremony at the bison corral.
 2 Responses to “Return of Bison Ushers in New Beginnings” Linda Taschereau March 24th, 2012 Inam so pleased.was off-line a few years.had campaigned relentlessly.Realy though it was taken care of.So hurt to see last week same ole going on.
 Reply Mary April 5th, 2012 I am so absolutely thrilled to see this happen in my lifetime.
 Buffalo is native to this land.
 Send the alein beef back to where they came from and people will be healthier in this country and so will our land.
 No beef in our lives for over a year and our weight and heart blood pressure down all by adding buffalo to our diet.
 Figure it out people.
 Reply Post Your Comment Click here to cancel reply.
-Name (required) Mail (required) (will not be published) You May also be interested in A Place in the Sun for Right Whales Endangered North Atlantic right whales can breathe a sigh of relief!
-NMFS has made their slow-speed zones permanent, granting much-needed protection from ship strikes to these vulnerable whales.
-Wild Holiday Gift Ideas Looking for the perfect gift for the wildlife-lover in your life?
-Here’s a collection of gift ideas perfect for you.
-Wolf Weekly Wrap-Up Recap of Pinetop Hearing; Celebrating Sucesses: 700,000 comments from wolf supports in to USFWS regarding wolf delisting proposal; this week USDA annouces they plan to audit Wildlife Services Predator Program.
-Also- another call to action for our supporters: Tell your Congressman to sign Grijalva and Fitzpatrick’s letter endorsing continued protection of gray wolves!
+Name (required) Mail (required) (will not be published) You May also be interested in No to Neonicotinoids USFWS will ban the use of neonicotinoids in agricultural practices on all National Wildlife Refuges by January 2016.
+Wolf Weekly Wrap Up Washington Wildlife Officials Issue Kill Order for Huckleberry Wolf Pack; Illinois Adds Wolves as a Protected Species; Keeping our Sights on OR-7; Yawning is contagious – even in wolves!
+Courage for Conservation Thanks to the efforts of the Tribes of Fort Peck, bison have been returned to their historic home in the Great Plains.